ethereum-optimism/community-hub/src/docs/governance/allocations.md

 If the Foundation’s authorized OP expenditures ever reaches below 10% of the initial token supply, it is expected to request an additional allocation.

-Together, we expect the total supply of unlocked OP tokens to approximate the graph below.
+Taken together, the Foundation expects the total supply of unlocked OP tokens to approximate the graph below.

 Note this graph is for illustration only, and actual unlocked supply will depend on governance and the rate that OP is allocated across user airdrops, the Ecosystem Fund, and RetroPGF.